This Dad Became An Unlikely Instagram Star, All Thanks To Carpet

-Dads are often the butt of everyone's favourite jokes, but one standout father is finding internet fame by being true to himself.
+Dads are often the butt of everyone's favorite jokes, but one standout father is finding internet fame by being true to himself.

 While some dad-approved hobbies lean towards embarrassing rather than enthralling (looking at you, medieval reenactment dads), officially cool dad Bill Young is getting attention on Instagram for something very, very unexpected: hotel carpeting.